-While India does not have a dedicated cybersecurity law, there are several legislations and sector-specific regulations that, among others, regulate cybersecurity, and promote the maintenance of cybersecurity standards.
-One of the primary legislations dealing with cybersecurity, data protection and cybercrimes is the Information Technology Act 2000 (the IT Act), read with the rules and regulations framed thereunder.
+While India does not have a dedicated cybersecurity law, several statutes and sector-specific regulations among other things govern cybersecurity and promote the maintenance of cybersecurity standards.
+One of the primary pieces of legislation dealing with cybersecurity, data protection and cybercrimes is the Information Technology Act 2000 (the IT Act), read with the rules and regulations framed thereunder.
 The IT Act not only provides legal recognition and protection for transactions carried out through electronic data interchange and other means of electronic communication, but also contains provisions that are aimed at safeguarding electronic data, information or records, and preventing unauthorised or unlawful use of a computer system.
 Some of the cybercrimes that are specifically envisaged and punishable under the IT Act are hacking, denial-of-service attacks, phishing, malware attacks, identity fraud and electronic theft.

-In accordance with the Information Technology (The Indian Computer Emergency Response Team and Manner of Performing Functions and Duties) Rules 2013, the Computer Emergency Response Team (CERT-In) has been established as the nodal agency, which deals with cybersecurity incidents and responding to these incidents.
-It is tasked with performing certain functions including collection, analysis and dissemination of information on cyber incidents, issuing guidelines, advisories, vulnerability notes and white papers relating to information security practices, procedures, response and reporting of cyber incidents.
-To perform these functions, CERT-In is empowered to call for information and issue directions to service providers, intermediaries, data centres, body corporates and any other person.
-Exercising such powers, CERT-In had issued the directions dated 28 April 2022 (CERT-In Directions) for strengthening cyber security in India.
-Clarifications to the Directions were issued by CERT-In by way of frequently asked questions on 18 May 2022 (FAQs).
+In accordance with the Information Technology (The Indian Computer Emergency Response Team and Manner of Performing Functions and Duties) Rules 2013, the Computer Emergency Response Team (CERT-In) has been established as the nodal agency to deal with cybersecurity incidents and responding to these incidents.
+CERT-In is tasked with performing certain functions including collection, analysis and dissemination of information on cybers, issuing guidelines, advisories, vulnerability notes and white papers relating to information security practices, procedures, response and reporting of cybers.
+To perform these functions, CERT-In is empowered to call for information and issue directions to service providers, intermediaries, data centres, bodies corporate and any other person.
+Exercising such powers, CERT-In issued directions dated 28 April 2022 (CERT-In Directions) for strengthening cybersecurity in India.
+CERT-In clarified the Directions through frequently asked questions (FAQs) published on 18 May 2022.